Will Evans (rugby union)

-William Giles Evans (born 28 January 1997 in Norwich, England) is an English rugby union openside flanker who plays for Harlequins in Premiership Rugby.
+William Giles Evans (born 28 January 1997) is an English professional rugby union player who plays as a openside flanker for Premiership Rugby club Harlequins.
 He previously played for Leicester Tigers, he made his Tigers debut against Gloucester having graduated from the academy.

 Career

 Evans made his Tigers debut on 2 April 2016 against Gloucester at Welford Road; at the age of 19 years and 64 days old he became the second youngest forward to play for Leicester in the Premiership.

-He was selected for England Under 20s in the 2016 World Rugby Under 20 Championship which England won and was named in tournament's "Dream Team".
-He was also the only Under 20s player to make the Sky Sports 28/06/16 Team of the Week.
+Evans was selected for the England U20 team that hosted the 2016 World Rugby Under 20 Championship and scored a try in a pool stage game against Scotland.
+He started in the final as England defeated Ireland to become junior world champions.
+He was subsequently named in tournament's "Dream Team".
+He was also the only Under 20s player to make the Sky Sports Team of the Week at the end of June 2016.
 Evans received his first call up to the senior England squad by coach Eddie Jones on 1 August 2016 for a pre-season training squad.